graphql/graphql-spec/spec/Section 3 -- Type System.md

 ## Interfaces

-InterfaceTypeDefinition : Description? interface Name Directives[Const]?
+InterfaceTypeDefinition : Description? interface Name ImplementsInterfaces?
+Directives[Const]?
 FieldsDefinition?

 GraphQL interfaces represent a list of named fields and their arguments.
 GraphQL objects and interfaces can then implement these interfaces which requires that